 The authors compared their results with the previously described results obtained with similar methods for S. aureus bacteremia.
 In my opinion, the conclusions based on this kind of comparison should be made with care and used as suggestive rather than indicating something.
 The manuscript concerning staphylococcal bacteremia was published by the authors a few years ago.
 Thus, in the discussion section, the authors should at least briefly, compare the methodology of studies performed for that manuscript and the current manuscript.

-We thank the reviewer for bringing up this important point.
-We had intended our conclusions comparing the S. aureus results to the EcB results to be suggestive rather than definitive and to highlight the limitations of comparing these two studies.
+We thank the reviewer for raising this important point.
+Our intention was to present the conclusions comparing the S. aureus results to the EcB results to be suggestive rather than definitive and to highlight the limitations of comparing these two studies.

 “Technical considerations as to the experimental design of our S. aureus and EcB study prevent a direct comparison of these two datasets, but the differences we observe relative to healthy patients suggest the existence of features of host response that could be exploited to distinguish these types of bacteremia.
 A larger study designed to compare these directly and other bacteremia types is warranted to uncover these differences with greater confidence through direct comparisons.”